WSV – Policies

 - The side with the “head start” serves first in the first set.

-- A team playing with 4 or 5 players will forfeit the service point of the missing players during each rotation.
+- A team playing with 4 or 5 players rotates normally but will forfeit the service point of any missing players during each rotation.
+This forfeit is applied as a player gap arrives at Position 1.

 - Teams will be allocated to referee matches.